1.2 Why is UDL Important? What Does the Research Say?

 Impact of UDL in Higher Education

 Davies et al. (2013) conducted a study in which students reported that UDL intervention strategies increased their understanding of concepts in postsecondary courses (Davies et al., 2013).
-Further, UDL strategies can increase student interest and engagement, with multiple means of representation having the greatest perceived value (Black, Weinberg, & Brodwin, 2015; Smith, 2012).
+Further, UDL strategies can increase student interest and engagement, with design multiple means of representation having the greatest perceived value (Black et al., 2015; Smith, 2012).
 In a study on post-secondary students with at least one diagnosed disability (e.g., cognitive, psychiatric, or visual impairment), students emphasized the importance of being offered options for receiving learning materials – including educator prepared notes, notes prepared by student volunteers, recorded class lectures, alternative media, and hard-copy textbooks (Black et al., 2015).
 Lecture notes in particular, permitted students to focus on retaining information, lowering the pressure of making adequate notes in class, and helped increase students’ perceived engagement level during the lessons.
-Recently, Dean et al. (2017) demonstrated that engaging students both in-class and outside of class using accessible instructional methods – interactive multimedia such as interactive electronic textbooks, flashcards, practice quizzes, activity lists, video lectures, and personalized educator content, have a positive impact on learning, especially for large class settings that are typical of introductory university courses.
+Recently, Dean et al. (2017) demonstrated that engaging students both in-class and outside of class using accessible instructional methods (interactive multimedia such as interactive electronic textbooks, flashcards, practice quizzes, activity lists, video lectures, and personalized educator content, etc.) have a positive impact on learning, especially for large class settings, typical of introductory university courses.

-Novices and experts approach learning differently.
-An expert educator may skip steps unconsciously, potentially causing learners to have difficulties interpreting concepts and making connections between steps.
+Novices and those with proficiency approach learning differently.
+An educator, who might be so proficient in their subject to even be called an “expert”, may skip steps unconsciously, potentially causing learners to have difficulties interpreting concepts and making connections between steps.
 Additionally, the educator who can perform complex tasks in an efficient manner may underestimate the amount of time it takes for learners to perform an assignment or learn the material.
 Novice learners may not witness the impacts of their learning at the beginning and therefore may not feel they are making any learning gains (Middendorf & Pace, 2004).

-One example of a process that can enhance our teaching practice and help educators recognize how their expertise might potentially complicate student learning is called Decoding the Disciplines (Middendorf & Pace, 2004).
-The decoding portion happens in an interview process: educators and educational developers collaborate to make an expert’s thinking processes visible, with the expert being asked provocative questions to help bring any blind spots to the surface.
+One example of a process that can enhance our teaching practice and help educators recognize how their proficiency might potentially complicate student learning is called Decoding the Disciplines (Middendorf & Pace, 2004).
+The decoding portion happens in an interview process: educators and educational developers collaborate to make the educator’s thinking processes visible, with the educator being asked provocative questions to help bring their blind spots to the surface.
 The questions are based on addressing a student “bottleneck” that the educator identified as an obstacle to learning.
-The expert’s shared stream of consciousness provides clues about why a novice might find it difficult to engage or express their learning at a level the educator expects.
+The educator’s shared stream of consciousness provides clues about why a novice might find it difficult to engage or express their learning at a level the educator expects.

-To demystify the discipline’s complexity and narrow the gap between expert and novice thinking, Middendorf and Pace (2004) suggest that experts engage in a decoding process to uncover, observe, and interpret the tacit knowledge of the expert through a series of seven steps:
+To demystify the discipline’s complexity and narrow the gap between proficient and novice thinking, Middendorf and Pace (2004) suggest that educators engage in a decoding process to uncover, observe, and interpret their tacit knowledge through a series of seven steps:

 - Identify a bottleneck to learning